yhchen24/Missing-Density-PDB/README.md

 ## Features

 * Classify the reason for missing residues in PDB files according to features as described below
 * Data processing of PDB files.
-Features available to extract in this module include: protein sequences to DataFrame, resolution of experiment, maximum anisotropic B factor in protein, and number of hydrophobic/nonpolar/electrically charged/special case residues.
+Features available to extract in this module include: protein sequences to DataFrame, resolution of experiment, maximum anisotropic B factor in protein, and number of hydrophobic/nonpolar/electrically charged/special case residues
 * Prediction of missing residue coordinates.
-* A sample dataset is available for use in this package for users that are new to PDB files.
+* A sample dataset is available for use in this package for users that are new to PDB files

 ## Example